-Periods suck.
-Your body is expelling a piece of itself, and itís coming out all gory and sticky, and you have to walk around with a chunk of wet cotton pressed against your downstairs to absorb it—how good a mood would you be in?
-Even worse, there are a lot of aches and pains associated with it: aside from the cramps as your uterus tears its own insides apart, you can have acne breaking out, you can get headaches, your breasts can get extremely sensitive or even feel like they're burning, you can feel sluggish and depressed, you can start craving certain foods (chocolate, salts, fats) to the point that it becomes an obsession, your sex drive can go completely off the charts in either direction...
-Of course, every womanís different.
+Periods can suck.
+Your body is expelling a piece of itself, and it's coming out all gory and sticky, and you have to walk around with a chunk of wet cotton pressed against your downstairs to absorb it—how good a mood would you be in?
+Even worse, there are a lot of aches and pains associated with it: aside from the potential for cramps as your uterus tears its own insides apart, you can have acne breaking out, you can get headaches, your breasts can get extremely sensitive or even feel like they're burning, you can feel sluggish and depressed, you can start craving certain foods (chocolate, salts, fats) to the point that it becomes an obsession, your sex drive can go completely off the charts in either direction...
+Of course, every woman's different.
 Some remain chipper while some get really emotional.
-Some have pain while some donít.
+Some have pain while some don't.
 The length of the process is different from person to person.
-Even the quantity of discharge can vary: The Other Wiki claims that the average volume is 35 milliliters but that anything from 10 to 80 mL is still ďconsidered typical.Ē
+Even the quantity of discharge can vary: The Other Wiki claims that the average volume is 35 milliliters but that anything from 10 to 80 mL is still "considered typical."

 SocietalAnother pitfall is the social differences between men and women.
 We've covered them to a certain extent, in terms of gender roles, but here, we're going to tackle something else: how men and women treat each other.
 Much of gender politics is tied up in these things, and much of the hard work of repairing or undoing the current state of gender politics will take place here.
 There is much that could be said, but here's some basics:

-- Additionally, many cultures believe that the attitudes of the "Like Brother and Sister" or "Platonic Life-Partners" tropes are bullshit—including, in some cases, the tropes themselves.
+- Many cultures believe that the attitudes of the "Like Brother and Sister" or "Platonic Life-Partners" tropes are bullshit—including, in some cases, the tropes themselves.
 Men and women, it's believed, cannot coexist for much time before flirting begins (whether one-sided or mutual).
-This is an extension of the whole Mars-and-Venus Gender Contrast thing; women and men are so different, it's believed, that the only thing they have in common, or can have in common, is that they want to have sex with each other.
+This is an extension of the whole Mars and Venus Gender Contrast thing; women and men are so different, it's believed, that the only thing they have in common, or can have in common, is that they want to have sex with each other.
 (And even then there will be arguments.
 Doesn't that sound like a pleasant marriage, by the way?—disagreeing with your spouse about every single thing, and never being able to find common ground?
-Because, according to patriarchy, that's a correct marriage.)
+Because, according to traditionalism, that's a correct marriage.)

-- In single-gender social situations, it's a Running Gag that men don't really talk about things.
+- Men don't really talk about things.
 This is partially because of all them double standards.
-If a man is pleased, or offended, or dismayed, he goes out of his way not to show it to other men... because, remember, displaying emotion is a giiiiirl thing.
-And even if he's right, other men will still shame him for having feelings at all.
+If a man is pleased, or offended, or dismayed, he may go out of his way not to show it to others... partly because displaying emotion is something that women are given more license to do.
+And even if he's right, others may still shame him for having feelings at all.
 However, this does not mean that men do not and cannot have meaningful conversations; it just means that a man is more likely to be careful about whom he has those conversations with, since he needs to trust that the other party will listen to him and/or not make fun of him.

 CulturalYet another pitfall is culture.
 Much of the above draws from American culture, but each nation and culture has its own standards about what's normal for men and what's normal for women, and they don't always match: hence, Values Dissonance.
 Even worse, cultures evolve.
 As mentioned above, what's normal for American women today would have been unthinkable in the 1910s or even the 1950s.
 More change from place to place and time to time.